The Projects and Construction Review: Argentina

 Finally, a 3 per cent court tax must be paid upon enforcement.

 The enforcement of foreign arbitral decisions follows the same framework.
 If both the legal and procedural steps are fulfilled, foreign arbitral awards will be accepted by Argentine courts; however, if a treaty applies, its procedural and substantive requirements take precedence.
 Argentina has been bound by the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention) since 1988.

 This chapter should be taken as a mere outline of the project finance landscape in Argentina.
 While the legal framework does not differ much from other Latin American countries, decisions regarding investments in public works have been unusually politicised in recent times.

-No important measures have been taken since the new government took office; it has mainly focused on the renegotiation of the national foreign debt.
-Further, since March 2020, the covid-19 pandemic has monopolised the political agenda.
-Some time will have to pass before we can assess exactly where we stand not only regarding the health of the national economy, but also with respect to future investments in infrastructure and real estate in our country.
+No important measures have been taken since the new government took office; it has mainly focused on the renegotiation of the national foreign debt, which was finally achieved in March 2022.
+Owing to the covid-19 pandemic, the political agenda has been specially focused on the social impact and its consequences in the run-up to the elections.
+Time must pass and economic and political certainty regarding the long-term direction of Argentina must be achieved before we can assess where we stand with respect to future investments in infrastructure and real estate in Argentina.